maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 Numpy pad (loop over images): 0.86 seconds
 OpenCV pad (loop over images): 0.23 seconds
 ```
--> Stack processing images in NumPy does not make it faster
+-> Processing a stack of images in NumPy does not make it faster.
 -> Using OpenCV is fastest, despite using a for-loop!

 The functions 'np.pad' and 'cv2.copyMakeBorder' accept different arguments and
 the following code shows exemplarily how the same result can be obtained using both functions: